ngscheurich/generator-phaser-ts/README.md

 For convenience, this project includes a basic Node.js application that serves up your game courtesy of the [Express][express] framework.
-To start the Express server, run `npm server`.
+To start the Express server, run `npm start`.
 You should now be able to see your game running at [http://localhost:3000](http://localhost:3000).

-If you would like to run the server as well as rebuild your files upon save, i.e. what you’ll be doing most of the time, run `npm devel`.
+If you would like to run the server as well as rebuild your files upon save, i.e. what you’ll be doing most of the time, run `npm run devel`.

-**PRO TIP:** If you want to run the server but *not* rebuild files upon save, set the `LIVERELOAD` environment variable to `0`: `LIVERELOAD=0 npm devel`.
+**PRO TIP:** If you want to run the server but *not* rebuild files upon save, set the `LIVERELOAD` environment variable to `0`: `LIVERELOAD=0 npm run devel`.

 ## Deployment